 “It’s funny.
 I was addressing the student body at Grace College in Taiwan a few years ago, and had been encouraged to tell the students the names of a few musicians I had performed with, including Frank Sinatra.
 When I mentioned Frank’s name no one reacted.
 Not a peep… But when I said, 'Michael Jackson,' I thought they were going to explode they were so excited!
 It wasn’t quite like the Post-World War 2 ‘Beatle-mania’ or the 'Jackson-mania' that I personally witnessed in the 1970s, but it was quite a stunning contrast with the stoic response to Frank Sinatra.
 Go figure!
 I remember one night in New York City and the crowd was going bonkers over Michael.
 People were throwing money and jewelry onto the stage like Michael was some sort of deity...
 It's one of the most bizarre scenes I've witnessed in my 50+ year career in the music business."

-Tom has also performed with many jazz artists, most notably, Pharoah Sanders, Gregory Tardy, Jerry Coker, Jack Coker, Mark Boling, Jon Hamar, Keith Brown, Donald Brown, Stan Samole, Willie Humphrey, Bill Scarlett, Charlie Spivak, Art Porter, Sr. and Jr., Charles Thomas, Gene Rush, Ted Ludwig, Stefano Sabatini, David Champagne, the Tommy Dorsey Orchestra with Buddy Morrow, Hank Needham and the Riverboat Rhythm Kings (aboard the Steamer The Mississippi Queen), Rocky Wynder, Maasej Kovacevic, Abel Kovacevic, Billy Degnats, Wally Brath, Rusty Holloway, Buck Powell, Dave Rogers, Ken Walker, Brian Brown, Joe Vick, Ted Seibs, Rick Carfa, Mike Choby, and (with the Arkansas Symphony Orchestra) with Ella Fitzgerald, Nancy Wilson, and Buddy Rich.
-In academic settings he’s performed with more jazz artists, e.g., Airto Moriera, Wynton Marsalis, Jack DeJohnette, Maria Schneider, Alvin Batiste, Don Menza, Gary Foster, Victor Wooten, Carl Fontana, Chuck Rainey, Michael Parkinson, Willie Thomas, and Sam Zambito.
-Most recently he played briefly with pianists Bruce Dudley and Anthony Belfiglio at the College of Music and Performing Arts at Belmont University in Nashville.
+Tom has also performed with many jazz artists, most notably, Pharoah Sanders, Gregory Tardy, Jerry Coker, Jack Coker, Mark Boling, Jon Hamar, Keith Brown, Donald Brown, Stan Samole, Willie Humphrey, David Champagne, Scott Giddens, Bill Scarlett, Charlie Spivak, Art Porter, Sr. and Jr., Charles Thomas, Gene Rush, Ted Ludwig, Stefano Sabatini, David Champagne, the Tommy Dorsey Orchestra with Buddy Morrow, Hank Needham and the Riverboat Rhythm Kings (aboard the Steamer The Mississippi Queen), Rocky Wynder, Maasej Kovacevic, Abel Kovacevic, Billy Degnats, Wally Brath, Rusty Holloway, Buck Powell, Dave Rogers, Ken Walker, Brian Brown, Joe Vick, Ted Seibs, Rick Carfa, Mike Choby, and (with the Arkansas Symphony Orchestra) with Ella Fitzgerald, Nancy Wilson, and Buddy Rich.
+In academic settings he’s performed with more jazz artists, e.g., Airto Moriera, Wynton Marsalis, Jack DeJohnette, Maria Schneider, Alvin Batiste, Don Menza, Gary Foster, Victor Wooten, Carl Fontana, Chuck Rainey, Michael Parkinson, Willie Thomas, Sam Zambito. and, briefly with pianists Bruce Dudley and Anthony Belfiglio at the College of Music and Performing Arts at Belmont University in Nashville.

 “I find it quite stimulating when musing upon being uniquely created in God’s image.
 The qualities revealed in each of the musicians I've been blessed to perform with create an awareness that should humble us all.
 That ultimately determines who I am (and am becoming), and how I function.
 There are wonderfully documented accounts describing how Duke Ellington consistently chose to say good, yet accurate, statements about the people who played in his bands, even the difficult musicians...
 And this was when he easily could have chosen negative things to say.
 Instead, he chose to focus on the good!
 That’s what I want to do.
 We must learn to look for and see the reflection of the Creator in others.
 And He is good, and does not change!!"